dinerojs/dinero.js/packages/calculator-bigint/README.md

 # @dinero.js/calculator-bigint

-> Bigint alculator implementation for Dinero.js.
+> Bigint calculator implementation for Dinero.js.

 **This package contains calculator implementations for the `bigint` type**.